(This column appears in the Spring print issue of Flagstick Golf Magazine)

 Being a young military family I realized you did not have a lot of extra money, but you gave me the chance to play Bruno, and later that summer handed me the $12 that got me on the Wakaw Golf Club so I could finally play grass greens.
 I was in awe at the beauty of the place.

 You smiled afterward as I told you about every single shot I hit.
-I’m sure inside you we bored to tears but your interest, feigned or otherwise, made me one happy child.
+I’m sure inside you were bored to tears but your interest, feigned or otherwise, made me one happy child.

 As we moved on to Nova Scotia, you smiled as I took over the full length of our back yard with golf balls.